christophergarthwood/appdevstig_docs/Template_DesignDocument.md

 All software developed will target the Java Virtual Machine (JVM) and who will make a final compilations and tests against the sponsor`'`s target infrastructure thus ensuring full compatibility with final environment.

+#### Security flaws (APSC-DV-003210)
+Security flaws must be fixed or addressed in the project plan.
+This requirement is meant to apply to developers or organizations that are doing application development work.
+Application development efforts include the creation of a project plan to track and organize the development work.
+If security flaws are not tracked within the project plan, it is possible the flaws will be overlooked and included in a release.

+Tracking flaws in the project plan will help identify code elements to be changed as well as the requested change.

+Ensure you have a project plan that identifies known security flaws ranging from host applications to your own.

 #### Software Verification and Validation

 Software testing is used in association with verification and validation: